AndresRwboop123/AndresRwboop123/readme.md

 work as a store/checkout assistant.
 I did my internship for more than 7 months in Vital Group as Business Intelligence.
-I spent more than a year as an administrative assistant at D&J accountants.
+I worked as an HFC assistant at a tertiary company for Movistar, where I handled reports and telecommunications tasks for 5 months.
+Later, I worked as a cashier/assistant at ApuestaTotal for over 7 months."